eatthinkdu/eatthinkdu.github.io/_posts/2015-08-17-reflecting-on-cape-town.md

 <h3>Some people call struggle by another name.
 I personally quite like "growth."</h3>

-Through it all, I learned about the power of <b>surrounding myself with people who saw me for who I could be, and not for who I necessarily was in the moment</b>.
+Through it all, I learned about the power of <b>surrounding myself with people who saw me for who I <i>could</i> be</b>.
 Especially a Zulu Queen, a programmer turned technology educator, and a new coder with a thousand lives.
 Nothing was more motivating than people by my side genuinely advocating for my success, and weren't afraid to tell me straight when I could do better.

 When I could <i>be</i> better.